decentldotland/mem-js/README.md

 ## Roadmap

-Step 1: Core API built ✅
+- Core API built ✅
-Step 2: Add `everpay.js` and `arseed` file uploading helpers for `MEM` ⏳ Step 3: Wallet APIs like ETH, SOL, and more 🔜
+- Add `everpay.js` and `arseed` file uploading helpers for `MEM` ⏳
+- Wallet APIs like ETH, SOL, and more 🔜

 ## License
 This project is licensed under the [MIT license](./LICENSE)